biocontext-ai/meta-mcp/README.md

 ## Installation

 You need to have Python 3.11 or newer installed on your system.
 If you don't have Python installed, we recommend installing [uv][].
-Internally we also make use of GPT-4.1-mini to generate structured tools calls, so you need to provide an OpenAI API key as described below.
-The model can be changed by setting the `META_MCP_MODEL` environment variable or the `--model` flag, e.g., to `openai/gpt-5-nano`.
+Internally we also make use of GPT-4.1-mini to generate structured tools calls, so you need to provide an API key for your chosen provider (OpenAI, Anthropic, or Google) as described below.
+The model can be changed by setting the `META_MCP_MODEL` environment variable or the `--model` flag, e.g., to `openai/gpt-5-nano` or `anthropic/claude-haiku-4-5-20251001`.

 There are several alternative options to install meta-mcp: